ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

 This is the simplest option and works well when your callers authenticate directly with Entra and each caller should only see their own sessions.

 **`Header`** — The platform reads the isolation key from the `x-ms-user-isolation-key` request header.
 You send a stable string per session owner (a user ID, tenant ID, or any logical boundary) on every request — invocations, session operations, and file operations.

-This mode is for backend services that authenticate with their own service principal but need to scope sessions to individual end-users or tenants.
 Your backend is responsible for choosing the right key for each call.

-Till now we have been implicitly using `Entra` mode in our examples.
-To update the agent to use the `Header` isolation mode, you will need to update the agent using PATCH operation:
+Until now we have been implicitly using `Entra` mode in our examples.
+To update the agent to use the `Header` isolation mode, you will need to update the agent using a PATCH operation:

 ```bash
 az rest --method PATCH \